Welcome to our guide for Anguilla Carnival!

 If the sun is as hot as it should be in August, ice cream is a good way to beat the heat.
 Of course, you can take a dip in dazzling Meads Bay too.
 Click here to read a review of Meads Bay by Jennifer from Miami, an Anguilla-Beaches Lover!

-Friday is awaited by many.
+Friday Aug.
+9th is awaited by many.
 It is the second and final "Road March of Carnival!"
-It's called The Parade of Troupes, it begins at noon, and is a real family event.

 The troupes are formed from different villages on the island of Anguilla.
 They are also judged (by nine judges), as this is a competition.